MirageNet/Mirage/doc/docs/guides/game-objects/spawn-object.md

 -   A network message of the type `ObjectDestroy` is sent to clients.
 -   `OnNetworkDestroy` is called on the instance on clients, then the instance is destroyed.

-### Player Game Objects
+### Character Game Objects

-Player game objects in the HLAPI work slightly differently from non-player game objects.
-The flow for spawning player game objects with the Network Manager is:
+Character game objects in Mirage represent the network identity associated with an active player connection.
+The flow for spawning character game objects is:
--   Prefab with `NetworkIdentity` is registered as the `PlayerPrefab`
+-   Prefab with `NetworkIdentity` is registered as the `PlayerPrefab` on `CharacterSpawner`.
--   The client connects to the server
+-   The client connects and authenticates with the server.
--   Client calls `AddPlayer`, network message of type `MsgType.AddPlayer` is sent to the server
+-   Client sends an `AddCharacterMessage` to the server.
--   The server receives the message and calls `CharacterSpawner.OnServerAddPlayer`
+-   The server receives the message and calls `CharacterSpawner.OnServerAddPlayer` (or your custom spawn handler).
--   A game object is instantiated from the Player Prefab on the server
+-   A game object is instantiated from the Player Prefab on the server.
--   `ServerObjectManager.AddCharacter` is called with the new player instance on the server
+-   `ServerObjectManager.AddCharacter` is called with the player and the new character instance on the server.
--   The player instance is spawned - you do not have to call `ServerObjectManager.Spawn` for the player instance.
+-   The character instance is spawned - you do not have to call `ServerObjectManager.Spawn` for the character instance.
 The spawn message is sent to all clients like on a normal spawn.
--   A network message of type `Owner` is sent to the client that added the player (only that client!)
+-   A message is sent to the client assigning ownership of the character.
--   The original client receives the network message
+-   The client receives the spawn/ownership message.
--   `OnStartLocalPlayer` is called on the player instance on the original client, and `IsLocalPlayer` is set to true
+-   `OnStartLocalPlayer` is called on the character instance on the owning client, and `IsLocalPlayer` is set to `true`.

 :::note
-`OnStartLocalPlayer` is called after `OnStartClient`, because it only happens when the ownership message arrives from the server after the player game object is spawned, so `IsLocalPlayer` is not set in `OnStartClient`.
+`OnStartLocalPlayer` is called after `OnStartClient`, because it only happens when the ownership message arrives from the server after the character game object is spawned, so `IsLocalPlayer` is not set in `OnStartClient`.
-Because `OnStartLocalPlayer` is only called for the client’s local player game object, it is a good place to perform initialization that should only be done for the local player.
-This could include enabling input processing and enabling camera tracking for the player game object.
+Because `OnStartLocalPlayer` is only called for the client’s local character game object, it is a good place to perform initialization that should only be done for the local character.
+This could include enabling input processing and enabling camera tracking for the character game object.
 :::

 ## Spawning Game Objects with Client Authority